 A compilation of essays written by students in Kenya on the issue of violence against women and girls.

 Pursuing justice for sexual and gender based violence in Kenya: summary of reparations options.
-Report on options for improving the legal system for responding to sexual and gender-based violence in DRC, in particular on establishing compensation mechanisms for survivors.
+Report on options for improving the legal system for responding to sexual and gender-based violence in Kenya, in particular on establishing compensation mechanisms for survivors.

 Making the law count: Kenya: an audit of legal practice on sexual violence (report, 2009).

 A review of legal practice on sexual violence in Kenya, looking at: what national laws deal with sexual violence; how judges and other court officials interpret the law; police attitude to sexual violence; role of health institutions.
 The review also makes recommendations for civil society advocacy to improve the response to sexual violence.

 Community Peace Recovery and Reconciliation: A Handbook for Generating Leadership for Sustainable Peace and Recovery among Divided Communities (2011).
 The approach is rooted in dialogue to facilitate truth, healing, forgiveness and reconciliation in order to promote understanding and facilitate the formulation of an agreement on the modalities for peaceful coexistence and non-violent alternatives to conflict.

 You can also find more resources on ACORD's work in Kenya on our website.

 Photos of ACORD's work in Kenya can be sent upon request.
 Contact us by e-mail.

 Financial donations and in-kind support to ACORD's work in Kenya go a long way in providing support to pastoralist communities along the Kenya-Tanzania border, strengthening civil society and promoting peace and reconciliation.
 These act as crucial capacity building factors for successful implementation of our projects.
 Commitments and ownership by communities themselves to sustain their own facilities ensures that our programmes have a lasting impact on their livelihoods and their development.